Asari (Mass Effect): Biology

-The asari homeworld, Thessia, is rich with Element Zero, a fictional material which, when subjected to an electrical current, releases dark energy.
+The asari homeworld, Thessia, is rich with Element Zero, a fictional material which, when subjected to an electric current, releases dark energy.
 Within series lore, Element Zero is so abundant on Thessia that the water and soil contain large amounts of it, thus life on Thessia has adapted and evolved to its presence, including the asari's natural affinity for biotic abilities.
 While the asari mostly closely resemble humans in terms of biology, their blood color is markedly different due to the presence of Element Zero, which causes a violet-blue coloration at a molecular scale.

 The asari have been variously described as all-female and mono-gendered, or hermaphroditic and sexually ambiguous.
 Most asari choose to use feminine third-person, singular personal pronouns as an efficient means of conversing with gender binary species on terms they could understand.
-The asari are evolutionarily conditioned to be pansexual and panromantic, biologically capable of procreating with any sentient life form, and can reproduce with any known sex, gender or species—their offspring are always asari, regardless of their "father's" genetic species, which has led to in-universe claims of asari promiscuity.
+The asari are evolutionarily conditioned to be pansexual and panromantic, biologically capable of procreating with any sophont life form, and can reproduce with any known sex, gender or species—asari genes are entirely dominant, their offspring are always asari, regardless of their "father's" genetic species, which has led to in-universe claims of asari promiscuity.
 Instead of trading cellular material directly like other biological organisms, asari reproduce by "melding": linking their nervous systems with their partner's and utilizing the electrical pattern of their partner's system to provide a template for half the DNA of their resulting child.